openstack/ironic/doc/source/deploy/drivers.rst

 .. _drivers:

 =================
-Enabling Drivers
+Enabling drivers
 =================

 Ironic-Python-Agent (agent)
 ---------------------------

-To enable IPA add the appropriate Ironic agent driver to the ``enabled_drivers`` line of the ironic.conf file.
+To enable IPA, add the appropriate ironic agent driver to the ``enabled_drivers`` line of the ironic.conf file.

 Several variants are currently supported, they are: